drhirn/fhem-rhasspy/README.md

 * `MqttDevice`: Name of the MQTT Device in FHEM which connects to the MQTT server Rhasspy uses.

-* *DefaultRoom* Name of the default room which should be used if no room-name is present in the command.
+* `DefaultRoom`: Name of the default room which should be used if no room-name is present in the command.

 ### Set-Commands (SET)
 * **speak**\